dthaler/iftype-reg/draft-thaler-iftype-reg.md

    but the registration request will be treated as an "IETF Contribution" under the guidelines of {{!RFC5378}}.

-4. Submit the registration request (or pointer to document containing it) to IANA at iana@iana.org or (if requesting an ifType) via the web form at <https://www.iana.org/form/iftype>.
+4. Submit the registration request (or pointer to a document containing it) to IANA at iana@iana.org or (if requesting an ifType) via the web form at <https://www.iana.org/form/iftype>.